ahnazary/ur5_data_pipeline/README.md

 The project consists of three scripts:
 - `publish_angles.py`: The `publish_angles.py` script publishes random angles to the MQTT broker every 0.1 seconds based on sine function.
 - `read_angles.py`: The `read_angles.py` script reads the angles from the MQTT broker, stores them in a postgres database and local csv file, and uploads them to an S3 bucket **if AWS credentials are provided**.
 Evety time the script reads 10 entries, it will load the angles into mentioned storages.
+This will ensure that in a close to real-time scenario, the angles are stored in the database and uploaded to the S3 bucket.
-- `data_visualization`: The `data_visualization` script reads the angles from the postgres database and visualizes them using plotly dash.
+- `data_visualization`: The `data_visualization` script reads the angles from the postgres database in real time and visualizes them using plotly dash.

 # Run the project